amirkcav/mongo/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Node JS server
+Open folder app/src/server and run `node server.js` to run node server.
+Run `node --inspect server.js` to use chrome dev tools (in `chrome:\\inspect`).
+Run `mongo localhost:27017/blogDb` in terminal to connect to the MongoDB database ("blogDb" is the db name defined in the url in server.js.
+27017 is the default port).

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.